imalsogreg/RetroProject/thesis/defense.md

 <br/>

- - Streaming data, all computations must run in constant time
+ - Concurrency: many sources of input, several jobs to do at once
- - Concurrency - many sources of input, several jobs to do at once
+ - Streaming data: all computations must run in constant time
- - Implement in Haskell - great concurrency support, excellent for domain modeling
+ - *Solution:* Implement in Haskell - great concurrency support, excellent for domain modeling

 </div>